 The Flood Risk Guidelines (2008) require a freeboard of 300 mm above extreme flood level, plus a climate change factor.
 There is no extreme flood level for the proposed site.
-The proposed finished floor level of the development is 24.185mOD and the level of the existing access road ranges from 23.816 - 27.551mOD.
+The proposed finished floor level of the units ranges from 25.250 to 26.900mOD and the level of the existing roads northeast and northwest range from 24.273 - 27.581mOD.